JamesBerg1956/responsive-portfolio/README.md

-   X change text color of "copyright" text in footer across all pages to match wireframe X change margins, padding, and border styles of footer across all pages to match wireframe X resize text of footer text across all pages to match wireframe X add your date tag and name to copyright footer across all pages index.html resize "About Me" header to match enlarge hr tag under "About Me" header to match wireframe change text color of content to match wireframe change image width to match wireframe
+   X change text color of "copyright" text in footer across all pages to match wireframe X change margins, padding, and border styles of footer across all pages to match wireframe X resize text of footer text across all pages to match wireframe X add date tag and name to copyright footer across all pages index.html
+   X resize "About Me" header to match wireframe enlarge hr tag under "About Me" header to match wireframe change text color of content to match wireframe change image width to match wireframe